Neck Lift Surgery (Platysmaplasty, Cervicoplasty) Guide

 Risks & Complications

 As with any surgery, a neck lift carries some risks.
 In addition, complications can occur either during or after the operation.
-Patients should think carefully about their decision to undergo a neck lift procedure.
+Therefore, patients should think carefully about their decision to undergo a neck lift procedure.
 This also means taking the time to consider possible neck lift risks and complications.
 The BAAPS/BAPRAS surgeon will talk through the potential neck lift risks during the consultation.

 Bruising, bleeding & haematoma

 Patients can expect to have some bruising around the neck after the surgery.
 Bruising will usually fade after about two weeks.
 Less commonly, a larger amount of blood may collect under the skin.
 This can lead to the formation of a hard mass under the skin, called a haematoma.
 These can be swollen and painful.
 Smaller haematomas may disappear on their own.
 However, if one persists or grows, the surgeon may need to remove it surgically.
 If patients have high blood pressure or take certain medications such as aspirin, they may be more prone to developing a haematoma.

 Skin or tissue necrosis

 Tissue necrosis is the death of tissue.
-This is a potential, but rare complication of a neck lift.
+This is a potential but rare complication of a neck lift.
 It occurs when an area of tissue does not receive enough blood and oxygen.
 During a neck lift, the surgeon makes some incisions that may disrupt the blood supply to certain parts of the neck.
 This can, therefore, result in skin necrosis.
 The risk of this occurring is much higher if patients smoke in the weeks before or after the surgery.
 An infection can also lead to tissue necrosis.
-It is better to detect tissue necrosis early in order to prevent further damage.
+Therefore, it is better to detect tissue necrosis early to prevent further damage.